 Many older browsers have poor support for modern features, often necessitating the addition of large helper libraries (known as ‘polyfills’) to fill in the gaps.
 This usually means serving visitors larger files than they need, just to cater to the lowest common denominator.

-Instead, we can employ a technique the BBC have referred to as ‘cutting the mustard’.
-We can run a simple test when our website loads that checks for the existence of ‘modern’ features and then loads the appropriate file based on the result.
+Instead, we can employ a technique the BBC has referred to as ‘cutting the mustard’.
+We can run a simple test when our website loads that will check for the existence of ‘modern’ features and then load the appropriate file based on the result.
 Modern browsers get the modern code, older browsers get the larger backwards-compatible code, and very old browsers don’t get any of the enhancements.

 By checking up front, we can ensure users only download and run appropriate code.
 Even better, since the basic functionality is usable without the enhancements, users can still interact with the page while this is going on in the background.